curvedinf/dir-assistant/README.md

 - ~~Commit to git~~
 - ~~API Embedding models~~
 - Web search
+- Daemon mode for API-based use
-- Simple mode for better compatibility with external script automations
+- Immediate mode for better compatibility with external script automations

 ## Additional Credits